NexaAI/nexa-sdk/README.md

 ### Qualcomm NPU models
 > [!TIP]
-> this model runs on windows arm64 with Qualcomm NPU support.
+> this model runs on windows arm64 with Qualcomm NPU support, you need to download the [arm64 with Qualcomm NPU support](https://nexa-model-hub-bucket.s3.us-west-1.amazonaws.com/public/nexa_sdk/downloads/nexa-cli_windows_arm64.exe) first.

 🖼️ Run and chat with our multimodal model, OmniNeural-4B:

 ```bash